Morneau warns government won’t accept Senate changes to budget bill

 "We think it's going to have a big impact on our economy in the short, medium and long-term and that's why we expect that to be in our budget that we pass this spring prior to leaving for summer recess."

-Morneau also appeared to suggest that the unelected Senate has no business rewriting the economic plan passed by the elected House of Commons.
+Morneau said he expects the budget to be passed "intact" and appeared to suggest that the unelected Senate has no business rewriting the economic plan passed by the elected House of Commons.

 "We believe the House of Commons has the authority to pass the budget bill and we view this (infrastructure bank) as central to our budget," he said.

-Morneau's appearance at committee came just a couple hours before the Speaker of the Senate, George Furey, ruled out of order a motion from independent Sen. Andre Pratte to carve out the infrastructure bank portion of the budget bill into a separate bill that senators can study at greater length.
+Morneau's appearance at committee came just a couple of hours before the Speaker of the Senate, George Furey, disallowed a motion from independent Sen. Andre Pratte to carve out the $35-billion infrastructure bank portion of the budget bill into a separate bill that senators can study at greater length.

 Furey agreed with the government's representative in the Senate, Peter Harder, that the motion was out of order.

-However, his ruling was challenged by independent Sen. Diane Griffin.
-Senators were to vote on that challenge later Thursday.
+However, his ruling was challenged by independent Sen. Diane Griffin and senators eventually voted 38-33 to overrule Furey.

+Bizarrely, Griffin tried to withdraw her challenge but too late to avoid the vote.
+She nevertheless ultimately joined Conservative senators and a handful of independent and Liberal senators in voting to overrule Furey.

+Even more bizarrely, Pratte voted to uphold Furey's ruling to disallow his own motion, as did most independent senators.
+Whether Pratte will continue to push his motion is uncertain.

 Joan Bryden , The Canadian Press